jvuger/DisasterResponsePipeline/README.md

 # DisasterResponsePipeline

 In this project, disaster data from [Figure Eight](https://www.figure-eight.com) was analyzed in order to build a model that classifies disaster messages.
+In the event of a disaster, classifying incoming messages relieves emergency workers from the burden of going through the messages manually.

 ### Directory Structure